danielbodnar/awesome-stars/README.md

 ## npm

+- [sezna/nps](https://github.com/sezna/nps) - NPM Package Scripts -- All the benefits of npm scripts without the cost of a bloated package.json and limits of json
 - [alpha-build/alpha-build](https://github.com/alpha-build/alpha-build) - Simple monorepo build tool based on Make with out-of-the-box support for Python, Bash, Jupyter Notebooks, Markdown, YAML, HTML, CSS, JS, TS and with a strong focus on flexibility, transparency, and ex
 - [TobyAndToby/generate-license-file](https://github.com/TobyAndToby/generate-license-file) - Generates a text file containing all of the licences for your production dependencies
 - [yarnpkg/yarn](https://github.com/yarnpkg/yarn) - The 1.x line is frozen - features and bugfixes now happen on https://github.com/yarnpkg/berry